Logan Tomkins: Wigan

 Tomkins made his début in Super League on 11 March 2012 in Wigan's away match at his former dual registration club; Widnes.

 He played in the 2013 Challenge Cup Final victory over Hull F.C. at Wembley Stadium.

 Widnes

 During 2011, Tomkins played 14 times on dual registration at Widnes.
 He scored 6 tries for the then Championship Side.

 Salford loans

 In 2014, Logan joined Salford on a loan deal.
 He made his first appearance for the club against Bradford Bulls in Salford's 38-24 win.
 In his third appearance, against Leeds, Logan scored his team's only try in Salford's 32-4 defeat.
 On 22 April 2014, Logan agreed to stay with Salford for the rest of the 2014 season.

 Tomkins returned to Salford on loan again in 2015.

 Workington

 Also in 2015, Tomkins played two games for Workington Town on dual registration from Wigan.

 Salford

 Logan Tomkins made the permanent switch to Salford on 25 November 2015, signing a one-year deal for the 2016 season.

 He played in the 2019 Super League Grand Final defeat by St. Helens at Old Trafford.

+Widnes

+Tomkins joined Widnes Vikings ahead of the 2020 RFL Championship, on a one-year deal.
+After signing a one-year extension, he announced his retirement at the end of the 2021 season.